lukfor/imputationbot/docs/submit-jobs.md

 ### `--name <name>`

 An optional job name.
-Default name it the job id.
+Default name is the job id.

 ### `--password <password>`